snap-adu-logo-color

 Can you build an ADU over a garage?

 Yes, many jurisdictions will allow you to build an ADU over a garage as a two story ADU.
 Also known as a carriage house, using an ADU over garage design is a popular option to save space.
+Read more about what it takes to build an ADU over a garage.

 In above garage ADUs, you have the option of either adding an ADU on top of your existing garage, or building an entirely new building with an ADU above and garage underneath.
 Adding an ADU above an existing garage is often more difficult to budget for, as the existing condition of your house will impact the build price.
 For example, the existing structure may need to be reinforced to support the ADU addition.
 Read more about detached ADU garage conversion vs demo to start from scratch.